Frequently Asked Questions

 Lady Bird Deed and Real Estate

-- In Michigan, what are the benefits of a Lady Bird Deed?
+- What are the Benefits of a Lady Bird Deed in Michigan?

-- 1. A Lady Bird Deed will avoid probate.
+1. A Michigan Lady Bird Deed will avoid probate.
 The property you own will go directly to whom you want it to go to, without getting the Michigan probate court system involved.

 2. A Lady Bird Deed is Medicaid friendly.
 Contrary to popular belief, if your home is in a trust, it is “countable” for Medicaid purposes.
 A Lady Bird Deed will avoid this problem, and the execution of one is not considered “divestment” for Medicaid purposes.